Mannxxx/Hacktoberfest--2023/README.md

 ### Step 3: Create a Branch

-Create a new branch to work on your changes:
+Create a new branch for your modifications (ie. `git branch new-user and check it out `git checkout new-user`or simply do`git checkout -b new-user`

 ```bash
 git checkout -b my-branch